 - Suppliers who manage better will help you lower costs and improve quality.

-Even stronger than all of those benefits is how learning serves as a vehicle for communicating a shared vision, values, and collaboration.
+Even stronger than all of those benefits is how enterprise learning serves as a vehicle for communicating a shared vision, values, and collaboration.

 Management by Influence